What Is the Daytime Running Lights Discount?

 Is it good to have daytime running lights?

 Absolutely.
-DRLs help make your car more visible to other drivers and pedestrians.
+Daytime running lights help make your car more visible to other drivers and pedestrians.
 This can prevent collisions and save you money in the long run by avoiding accidents.
 Your insurer may also reward you with lower rates for having them on your vehicle.

 Are DRLs the same as headlights?